LewBeavenDev/Higher-or-Lower/README.md

   - I then worked out after pressing a button really fast and paying attention to when the sound would play again I realised that the sound couldn't play until the sound currently playing had finished.
 I needed a way to reset the sound to the start on every button press.
 So I went to Google.
   - I found that by simply implementing 'sound.currentTime=0' you could do exaclty what was needed.
 So I implemented this and resolved the bug.

+  - No scroll on mobile landscape view
+  - Fixed this by inserting 'overflow-x: hidden;' so only a verticsal scroll bar will work therefore allowing the game to function in landscape mode.

 ## Unresolved

 - Lighthouse